Access factsheets providing information on employment law issues for Ireland

 Under Article 55, each registered employer must review the composition of its workforce (both employees and ex-employees) every three years to determine whether the organisation demonstrates ‘fair participation’ by members of the Roman Catholic and Protestant communities.
 The review involves a substantial level of work and the employer needs full and accurate records of the religious background of all its employees and job applicants to complete it.
 Larger employers need information on all applicants for promotion and all leavers too.

-The commission may request a review, and direct how this is to be carried out.
+The Equality Commission may request a review, and direct how this is to be carried out.
 In practice, it does do this and has on occasion required changes.
-In addition, reviews can required on behalf of tribunals dealing with discrimination claims.
+In addition, reviews can be required on behalf of tribunals dealing with discrimination claims.

 In addition to some breaches of the monitoring provisions being criminal offences, the commission can also apply a substantial penalty, not matched in Great Britain, where it considers an employer is not providing equality of opportunity, or has not complied with the commission’s instructions or requirements, or given appropriate undertakings.
 This entails the commission serving a notice that the employer is no longer ‘qualified’, which means the organisation cannot obtain public sector contracts or government grants.
 For most employers in Northern Ireland this would create major problems and most public tendering processes require the employer to certify that it is qualified.
 In practice, the commission has almost never had to make use of this power because sensible employers actively engage with it.

-Recruitment and appointment procedures in Northern Ireland need to be more detailed and carefully documented than is sometimes the case in Great Britain because of the way compliance with the monitoring and reporting regime may be taken in account by tribunals.
+Recruitment and appointment procedures in Northern Ireland need to be more detailed and carefully documented than is sometimes the case in Great Britain because of the way compliance with the monitoring and reporting regime may be taken into account by tribunals.
 Northern Ireland tribunals are more willing to draw an inference from failures in procedure or in paperwork that unlawful discrimination has taken place.
-The practical effect of this is that HR functions in Northern Ireland must have someone responsible for monitoring/reporting and for ensuring that recruitment and promotion procedures operate in line with the relevant codes of practice, even though this may require more resources.
+The practical effect of this is that HR teams in Northern Ireland must have someone responsible for monitoring and reporting and for ensuring that recruitment and promotion procedures operate in line with the relevant codes of practice, even though this may require more resources.

-Employers in Northern Ireland need harassment policies that recognise the particular concerns surrounding the use of flags and emblems such as union jacks, tricolours, lilies and so on.
+Employers in Northern Ireland need harassment policies that recognise harassment under all of the protected characteristics as well as the general concept of bullying.
+However, in Northern Ireland there are also particular concerns surrounding the use of flags and emblems such as Union Jacks, tricolours, lilies and so on as well as dealing with the manifestations of political opinions and philosophical belief.
 Some football shirts are associated with different sides of the Northern Irish community and wearing a Rangers or Celtic shirt at work has been found to amount to harassment.
 In Brennan v Short Brothers plc (1995), the Fair Employment Tribunal stated that if football shirts have ‘sectarian significance’ they are not simply a football shirt, regardless of the intention with which they are worn, and that employers need to emphasise ‘as often as is necessary that anything which identifies community allegiance needs justification in the workplace’.
 There is considerable case law relating to flags and other emblems which may have political significance.

 There are certain symbols, including poppies and shamrocks, which are considered not to cause offence provided they are worn proportionately and with decorum.
 However, employers should have a policy specifying when it is acceptable to wear such items at work, and the manner in which they are worn.
 Further guidance is given in the commission’s ‘Promoting a good and harmonious working environment’.

-The removal of discrimination questionnaires in Great Britain in 2014 did not apply in Northern Ireland, and there is no consultation on it as yet.
-Employers should be aware that questionnaires are more widely used in Northern Ireland.
+The removal of discrimination questionnaires in Great Britain in 2014 did not apply in Northern Ireland.
+Employers should be aware that questionnaires are more widely used in Northern Ireland and often as a tactic prior to, or alongside, lodging a discrimination claim.

-Recruitment in Northern Ireland is specifically covered in the Codes of Practice issued by the Equality Commission for Northern Ireland (see Codes of Practice section below).
-In order to comply with legislation, case law and the Codes of Practice, employers recruiting in Northern Ireland should:
+Recruitment in Northern Ireland is specifically covered in the codes of practice issued by the Equality Commission for Northern Ireland (see Codes of practice below).
+In order to comply with legislation, case law and the codes of practice, employers recruiting in Northern Ireland should:

 More information and guidance on recruiting is available from the Equality Commission for Northern Ireland.